SamuelMacKay/mackays-miniatures/README.md

 - HTML, CSS and Javascript code help was taken from w3schools - [W3Schools](https://www.w3schools.com/)

 ### Media
-- Images are place holders but are taken from the site: [Warhammer](https://www.warhammer.com/en-GB/home) WOULD HAVE TO USE OWN IMAGES OR GET PERMISSION FROM GW AS AN OFFICAL RETAILER
+- Images are place holders but are taken from the site: [Warhammer](https://www.warhammer.com/en-GB/home) WOULD HAVE TO USE OWN IMAGES OR GET PERMISSION FROM GW AS AN OFFICIAL RETAILER

 #### Icons
 - All page Icons - [Font Awesome](https://fontawesome.com/)